Who are we?

 Will anyone else get to see your information?

-If you have provided feedback at a public consultation, this response may be reproduced, either in summary or verbatim, in a document for [the Local Authority], which will set out details of the community consultation that has been undertaken.
+If you have provided feedback at a public consultation, this response may be reproduced, either in summary or verbatim, in a document for Bath and North East Somerset Council, which will set out details of the community consultation that has been undertaken.
 However, these responses will be anonymized, so that personal details will never be provided in conjunction with feedback responses.

 MPC will not pass on your personal data to third parties without first obtaining your consent.